joohyeon/ctakes-installation/README.md

 I ran this command this `ant` build script and as erroring out I noted down the issue and the way to solve it.
 You can skip some of issues if you don't see it.
 Just search a couple of key words in your error messages.
 You may able to find the solution.
 -->

-In my case, I still won't be able to install YTEX.
-I don't see Not found file issue now, but `dbping` error throws an error.
+In my case, I still won't be able to install YTEX because `dbping` error throws an error.

 ```
 D:\cTAKES\apache-ctakes-4.0.0\bin\ctakes-ytex\scripts>java -cp D:\cTAKES\apache-ctakes-4.0.0\lib\ant-1.9.2.jar;D:\cTAKES\apache-ctakes-4.0.0\lib\ant-launcher-1.9.2.jar;D:\cTAKES\apache-ctakes-4.0.0\lib\ant-contrib-1.0b3.jar org.apache.tools.ant.Main -f build-setup.xml all